 Saint Therese joined the Apostleship of Prayer on October 15, 1885 when she was twelve years old.
 The practice of the Daily Offering planted the seeds for her great spiritual doctrine known as “The Little Way.”

 Blessed Pier Giorgio Frassati

+Pier Giorgio Frassati, another member of the Apostleship of Prayer, was born in Turin, Italy on April 6, 1901.
 At an early age, Pier Giorgio joined the Marian Sodality and the Apostleship of Prayer.

 Saint John Paul II